Trains to Darlington

-Whether you love discovering the rich history of the places you visit or would rather enjoy a bustling modern town, there’s something for you in Darlington.
+There’s something for everyone in Darlington.
+Whether you love discovering the rich history of the places you visit or would rather enjoy a bustling modern town, hop on a train to Darlington and explore .
 With plenty of museums and galleries, bars and pubs, you’ll be spoiled for choice in Darlington.

 Darlington Station is conveniently located a short 10-minute walk from the town centre, although a regular bus service is also available if you prefer.

-Darlington is home to over 500 shops, with around half of them completely unique to the town.
-This means that whatever you’re looking for, from branded items from your high street favourites to one of a kind pieces, you’ll find it in Darlington!
+Darlington is home to over five hundred shops, with around half of them completely unique to the town.
+This means that whatever you’re looking for, from branded items from your high street favourites to one-of-a-kind pieces, you’ll find it in Darlington!

 Darlington also has a great range of markets, including the Sunday People’s Markets – which is held regularly throughout the year - as well as beautiful Christmas Markets.
 Whatever the season, you’ll find stalls selling beautiful local produce and products - perfect for picking up gifts for loved ones or yourself.